-- 4.2 The Digital Services Strategic Programme of Work presents a portfolio of projects to support the execution of the Council's Digital and Smart City Strategy over the next 12 months.
-The remaining elements of the delivery of the six main transformational programmes previously reported on, ERP and Business Intelligence, are incorporated within this and updates are provided for these. - 4.3 The Strategy defines the principles that support project decisions and choices in relation to priorities, funding models, resourcing, scheduling, hosting, security and application architectures. - 4.4 Progress on the work programme will be monitored through this Committee quarterly.
-A high-level snapshot of the 2021-22 plan is included in Appendix 3 for reference.
+- 4.2 The Digital Services Strategic Programme of Work presents a portfolio of projects to support the execution of the Council's Digital and Smart City Strategy over the next 18 months.
+The remaining elements of the delivery of the six main transformational programmes previously reported on, Enterprise Resource Planning (ERP) and Business Intelligence, are incorporated within this and updates are provided for these.
+The Committee should also note that a 'deep dive' into the ERP programme is separately provided as part of the Change Portfolio update report, as part of the agenda for this meeting. - 4.3 The Digital and Smart City Strategy defines the principles that support project decisions and choices in relation to priorities, funding models, resourcing, scheduling, hosting, security and application architectures. - 4.4 Progress on the work programme will continue to be reported to this Committee, quarterly.
+A high-level snapshot of the August 2021-22 plan is included in Appendix 3 for reference.
 Key highlights from the programme are detailed in this report.